KevinCoble/AIToolbox/README.md

     Neural Networks
         multiple layers, several non-linearity models
         on-line and batch training
-        simple network training using GPU via Apple's Metal
+        feed-forward or simple recurrent layers can be mixed in one network simple network training using GPU via Apple's Metal

     Support Vector Machine